30 Healthy Side Dishes That Satisfy

 There’s a reason Bey carries around hot sauce in her bag and it probably has something to do with the killer body she is rockin’.
 It’s one of those things that’s painfully rewarding (for both your taste buds and body), and ironically, nutrition experts claim reduces overeating.
 Plus, capsaicin, the compound that gives the fiery sauce its signature kick, increases body temperature, caloric burn, and reduces appetite.
 In fact, scientists are currently looking at turning capsaicin into an all-natural anti-obesity supplement for its ability to activate our “good,” calorie-burning brown fat stores.

 Nutrition: 231 calories, 10.3 g fat (8.7 g saturated), 86 mg sodium, 32.7 g carbs, 2.2 g fiber, 7.1 g sugar, 3.3 g protein

 Aside from being a taste bud pleaser, this recipe just might shrink your waist thanks to the slimming benefits of coconut oil.
-In a short-term study, varying amounts of medium and long chain triglycerides were fed to 6 healthy men.
+In a short-term study published in the International Journal of Obesity and Related Metabolic Disorders, varying amounts of medium and long chain triglycerides were fed to 6 healthy men.
 The men eating the most MCTs ate 256 fewer calories per day, on average.
-After a month that's 7,680 fewer calories—talk about effortless weight loss!
+After a month that’s 7,680 fewer calories—talk about effortless weight loss!

 Get the recipe from The Chunky Chef.